 However, the primary objectives of problem management are to eliminate recurring incidents (problems) and to minimize the impact of incidents that cannot be prevented.
 In other words, problem management people pop up after normal service has been restored and, like Columbo, act as detectives to figure out what happened, what caused things to go wrong, how it was fixed, and how to stop recurrence.
 And, hopefully, no dead bodies are discovered.

 You can read more about my Batman vs. Columbo thinking in an article I helped create re ITIL mythbusing for EasyVista.

 Top Tips for Batman vs. Columbo In the Real World

-So now that we’ve explained the difference between incident and problem management, here are our top tips for getting them right.
+So now that I’ve explained the difference between incident and problem management, here are my top tips for getting them right.

 Incident records are about service restoration or break-fix as it’s commonly known.
 The following information is typically needed for an incident record (and hopefully much will already be held in your help desk or ITSM tool):

 - Contact details

 - Assigned teams

 - Related problem record